libremfg/rhize-docs/content/use-cases/genealogy.md

 - In a graphical presentation
 - In any combination of the preceding

-For a visual example, the preceding graphic takes the data from the preceding reverse-genealogy query, transforms it with a [JSONata expression]({{< relref "/how-to/bpmn/use-jsonata" >}}) and then visualizes the relationship using
+For a visual example, the interactive chart in the introduction takes the data from the preceding reverse-genealogy query, transforms it with a [JSONata expression]({{< relref "/how-to/bpmn/use-jsonata" >}}), and visualizes the relationship using [Apache echarts](https://echarts.apache.org/).
-[Apache echarts](https://echarts.apache.org/).

-The JSONata expression takes an array of material lots, thenrecursively renames all IDs and `isAssembledFrom` properties to `name` and `children`.
+The JSONata expression accepts an array of material lots, then recursively renames all IDs and `isAssembledFrom` properties to `name` and `children`.
 This is the data structure expected by the Echarts Tree chart.

 ```golang